-The dry December and January allowed us to do things we frankly never have done in these months.
-We had opportunities to disc fields, eliminating weeds and making soil ready for February plantings of greens, potatoes, lettuces and the whole variety of spring crops.
+The dry December 2011 and January 2012 allowed us to do things we frankly never have done in these months.
+We had opportunities to disc fields, eliminating weeds and making the soil ready for the 2012 February plantings of greens, potatoes, lettuces and the whole variety of spring crops.
 The soil was dry and the tilth was perfect.
-We cultivated all of the growing crops to keep the fields weed free.
+We cultivated all of the growing crops to keep the fields weed-free.
 The three acres of flowers are clean with the first tulip blooms popping open to signal the start of a riot of color.
 January has been a remarkable start for 2012.